Antoine-Éléonor-Léon Leclerc de Juigné: Return to France

 He died in Paris on 19 March 1811, in his 83rd year, and was buried in a common grave.
 In the service which the metropolitan chapter gave him, Abbot Jallabert, vicar-general, pronounced his funeral oration.
-On the king's return, the chapter, with permission, had the body of De Juigné exhumed and transported to the vault of the Cathedral of Notre-Dame.

-"His principles were pure, his zeal equally removed from slackening and exaggeration, his mind unceasingly occupied with that which could serve the Church."
+On the king's return, the chapter, with permission, had de Juigné's body exhumed and transported to the vault of the Cathedral of Notre-Dame."His principles were pure, his zeal equally removed from slackening and exaggeration, his mind unceasingly occupied with that which could serve the Church."
 He joined in the happiest memory the love of serious studies, and had a taste for good literature.
-He was fluent in Greek, the Bible was his favorite reading, he knew it by heart, and any passage quoted to him, he indicated at once the book, chapter, and verse.

-A monument was erected to him and his brother, the Marquis de Juigné, in Notre-Dame de Paris.
+He was fluent in Greek, the Bible was his favorite reading, he knew it by heart, and any passage quoted to him, he indicated at once the book, chapter, and verse.A monument was erected to him and his brother, the Marquis de Juigné, in Notre-Dame de Paris.